 - Cut ½ cup extremely cold leaf lard or butter into about 8 pieces and add to mixture, pulsing until it looks like cookie crumbs.

-- Dribble 4-5 Tbs. ice water into the food processor while it’s running, but stop it as soon as the dough begins to stick together.
+- Dribble 4-5 Tbs. ice water into the food processor while it’s running, but stop it when the dough begins to stick together.
 Make sure there’s enough hydration to form a ball without handling the dough very much.